 My name is ማህቶት ገብረስላሰ spelt in the alphabet of Ge’ez language, from which the name originates.
 In English, I spell it as Mahtot Gebresselassie.
 This is how it is pronounced.
 Over the years, I have learnt that spelling my first name as Mah-tote seems to help people say it closer to its Ge’ez pronunciation.

 I am an architect, urban planner, educator, and social-science researcher.
-In a few months, I will begin my appointment as a Tenure-track Assistant Professor at York University’s Faculty of Environmental and Urban Change in Toronto.
+In July 2022, I began my appointment as a Tenure-Track Assistant Professor at York University’s Faculty of Environmental and Urban Change in Toronto.

 Outside this topic I have research and/or industry experience in the following:

-- Disabled accessibility in information and communication technologies (HCI)
+- Disabled accessibility in information and communication technologies (Human-computer interaction)

 - Smart mobility (smart cities) policy and governance